Jet fuel: Typical physical properties for Jet A and Jet A-1

 Jet A fuel must reach ASTM specification D1655 (Jet A).

 Jet B

 Jet B is a naphtha-kerosene fuel that is used for its enhanced cold-weather performance.
 However, Jet B's lighter composition makes it more dangerous to handle.
 For this reason, it is rarely used, except in very cold climates.
 A blend of approximately 30% kerosene and 70% gasoline, it is known as wide-cut fuel.
 It has a very low freezing point of -60 C, and a low flash point as well.
-It is primarily used in some military aircraft.
-It is also used in northern Canada, Alaska, and sometimes Russia, because of its low freezing point.
+It is primarily used in northern Canada and Alaska, where the extreme cold makes its low freezing point necessary, and which helps mitigate the danger of its lower flash point.

+GOST standards

+The GOST standard 10227 specifies civilian fuels, among which are TS-1, T-1, T-1S, T2 and RT.
+Military fuels such as T-1pp, T-8V (aka T-8B) and T-6 are specified by GOST 12308.
+Icing inhibitors are specified by GOST 8313.
+Some researchers refer to T-6 as "ram rocket fuel"; others have patented a method used to produce T-1pp from a mixture of T-6 and RT, the latter of which has been characterized as "unified Russian fuel for sub- and supersonic aircraft".

 TS-1

 TS-1 is a jet fuel made to Russian standard GOST 10227 for enhanced cold-weather performance.
 It has somewhat higher volatility than Jet A-1 (flash point is 28 C minimum).
 It has a very low freezing point, below -50 C.